 Overall, the claiming experience with World Nomads was excellent.
-Just a day into the trip, and the cost of my travel insurance had already paid for itself.
+Just a day into the trip and the cost of my travel insurance had already paid for itself.
 It definitely made me a World Nomads customer for life!

 A Loyal Customer in Europe

-At the time of writing I have had nine World Nomads travel insurance policies in five years – two out of three of my claims have been granted (and if I am completely honest – the third one was a little bit cheeky so I don’t blame them!).
+At the time of writing, I have had nine World Nomads travel insurance policies in five years – two out of three of my claims have been granted (and if I am completely honest – the third one was a little bit cheeky so I don’t blame them!).

 My first claim was the cheeky one – I missed a flight because I trusted the advice of an airline employee who didn’t look at my boarding pass properly, and to be fair I should have checked the details of the flight myself.

-The second claim was probably the most upsetting – a guest checked into the hostel I was staying with in Paris and broke into everyone’s lockers while we were out and took all the cash they could find – about £100 in my case.
+The second claim was probably the most upsetting – a guest checked into the hostel I was staying at in Paris and broke into everyone’s lockers while we were out and took all the cash they could find – about £100 in my case.
 I dealt with the French police for a few hours and got my report number, logging into World Nomads online claim dashboard was super easy even on hostel wifi.
 I uploaded scans of the police report and filled in the forms.
 Less than two months later I had the balance of what was stolen minus my excess transferred into my bank account.

-The third claim was for the cost of replacing an iPhone that went to electronics heaven after falling in to the Aegean.
-With this claim all I had to do was go visit an Apple store and have them look at the phone and deem it irreparably water damaged (took my person literally 2 seconds) and print out a pre-written letter stating this.
+The third claim was for the cost of replacing an iPhone that went to electronics heaven after falling into the Aegean.
+With this claim all I had to do was go visit an Apple store and have them look at the phone and deem it irreparably water-damaged (took my person literally 2 seconds) and print out a pre-written letter stating this.
 I scanned this letter and uploaded it on the World Nomads website along with my digital receipt from when I bought the phone and again, in a few weeks the maximum payable for personal electronics was deposited into my account.

 True Traveller Travel Insurance

 True Traveller (our personal favourite) is cheaper than World Nomads but has the disadvantage that it only covers people who are citizens of the European Economic Area (EEA).
-This means it excludes many nationalities, hence why I have less blogger stories for them.
-Despite this for those nationalities it does cover it’s an excellent option as it’s cheaper than World Nomads and offers the most fantastic customer service, which myself and other travel bloggers can vouch for as you’ll see from our stories below.
+This means it excludes many nationalities, hence why I have fewer blogger stories for them.
+Despite this for those nationalities, it does cover it’s an excellent option as it’s cheaper than World Nomads and offers the most fantastic customer service, which myself and other travel bloggers can vouch for as you’ll see from our stories below.

 Ill-fated White Water Rafting Trip

-Being from the UK, we opted for the ‘Traveller’ couple package through True Traveller, as it seemed the most cost effective option for the cover that we required.
+Being from the UK, we opted for the ‘Traveller’ couple package through True Traveller, as it seemed the most cost-effective option for the cover that we required.
 It was annual worldwide (excluding North America) policy for a couple and cost us £600.

 Unfortunately, we had to claim on the insurance after an ill-fated white water rafting trip resulted in our Go Pro taking a swim in the river Pai, Thailand.
-The claim process was simple: print out a form detailing what happened, and send it back to the True Traveller offices in the UK along with any supporting documentation.
+The True Traveller insurance claim process was simple: print out a form detailing what happened, and send it back to the True Traveller offices in the UK along with any supporting documentation.

-We supplied a receipt of purchase and instruction manual as proof of ownership, but were a little worried about proving that we had lost it in the river (no police report!).
+We supplied a receipt of purchase and instruction manual as proof of ownership but were a little worried about proving that we had lost it in the river (no police report!).
 The best we could come up with was a written declaration from one of the employees at from the white water rafting company, confirming that the camera was indeed lost in the river.